-Growth Cap expenditure plans are required from all counties assessed penalty fees in order to receive reimbursement of said funds back for redirection to upstream efforts aimed at reducing the number of new IST determinations in future years.
-Of the six plans received, DSH has requested reimbursement be issued back to three of the counties and is working with the remaining three counties to have additional questions answered to obtain clarity on the plans so that reimbursement may be processed.
+Growth Cap expenditure plans are required from all counties assessed penalty fees prior to DSH disbursement of the funds back to the counties to be utilized on efforts aimed at reducing the number of new IST determinations in future years.
+Of the 7 plans received, DSH has processed payment of the funds back to 6 of the counties and is working with the remaining county to obtain clarity on the plan so that payment may be processed.
 Additionally, DSH is actively engaging counties who have not yet submitted their required expenditure plan to offer support and technical assistance in the preparation of their plan.

 On October 31, 2024, the reconciled IST determination data for FY 2023-24 was released to all counties.
 The release of that information opened the dispute window for counties to submit potential corrections to DSH for consideration before the FY 2023-24 IST determination data is compared to their baseline IST cap and assessment of potential penalty fees.
-DSH will provide additional updates in the 2025-26 May Revision.
+As of the 2025-26 May Revision four counties opted to participate in the dispute process for DSH consideration of adjusting final IST determination counts.
+DSH is currently reviewing the submissions and must respond by the end of April 2025.
+Final invoices to counties subject to Growth Cap fees are anticipated for release by the end of May 2025.